Information about the option of studying abroad in 3rd year.

 - Go Abroad Fair (for 2022/23 exchanges) this year: TBC.

 The University of Edinburgh is involved in a number of international exchange schemes, details of which can be found from the Student Exchanges page of the Edinburgh Global website.
 There are basically two categories, "University-wide exchanges" and "Subject-specific exchanges".
 Students who wish to take an optional year abroad programme in Year 3 need to apply online in Year 2.
-Online application for study abroad in 2021/2022 will open on 2nd November and close on 25 November 2020 at 12 noon.
+Online application for study abroad in 2022/2023 will open in early November and close in late November 2021 (dates TBC).

-The University has exchange agreements with universities all over the world, including universities in USA, Canada, Australia, New Zealand, China, South Korea, Singapore, Mexico, Argentina and Chile.
+The University has student-exchange agreements with universities all over the world, including universities in USA, Canada, Australia, New Zealand, China, South Korea, Singapore, Mexico, Argentina and Chile.